MTML PROGRAMS > Frontier College Independent Studies

 United for Literacy Independent Studies

-In the Independent Studies Program (I.S.) we work with adult learners who have intellectual disabilities and want to continue improving their literacy skills.
+The Independent Studies Program (I.S.) works with adult learners who have mild intellectual disabilities and want to continue improving their literacy skills.
 The program supports learners in developing greater self-confidence and personal independence through literacy improvement in theme based classes in order to continue aspiring to move on to other educational, volunteer/employment or life opportunities.
-Leaners are either paired with a volunteer tutor for a one on one tutoring session or put in a small class.
+Learners are either paired with a volunteer tutor for a one on one tutoring session or paired with a volunteer tutor in a small group class facilitated by an instructor.

 Reading/Writing/Math